anilkk/wdio-dynamic-test-attribute-value/README.md

 2. Run the WebdriverIo automation test
    `npm test`

-### use of end to end test attribute for DOM selector
+### Use of end to end test attribute for DOM selector

 ```Javascript
 // on the demo application